acid-info/logos-brand-guidelines/docs/visual-language/photography.md

 ## Conceptual

-This style is primarily used for Network State Press articles and presentations.

-Includes journalistic style and stock photography.

-Relates to core Logos concepts; human rights, privacy, civil liberties, etc.
+This style is primarily utilized for Network State Press articles and presentations, encompassing a journalistic approach along with the inclusion of stock photography.
+It is designed to align with fundamental Logos concepts, such as human rights, privacy, and civil liberties.
+While free resources are preferred, the use of licensed materials can be explored.

-Free is good, licensed can be used (need to work out details).

 <ImageGrid>
     {conceptualImages.map((img, index) => (